Southeast Attack Squadron (SAS)

 one-half the weight factor for each ship that participated in less than all

 c.
 Each ship is awarded a portion of the total battle damage points equal to its weight factor (full or half) divided by the total fleet weight factor.

-points assessed against a captain or ship shall be deducted from the ship's
+individual penalty points assessed against a captain or ship shall be deducted

-battle points to produce the final score for the captain of that ship.
+from the ship's battle points to produce the final score for the captain of

 4. The final scores of all captains participating in a battle shall be added together to obtain the final fleet score.
 The opposing fleets’ final scores shall then be compared.
 The fleet with the highest final fleet score shall be the winner of the battle.